BernStZi/SamplingAndEstimation/tutorial/Ex2initial.md

 -   Download the ESS for Sweden and Denmark (round 5)
 -   Import data to R and combine the two datasets
 -   Define a `survey` object (stratified design)
--   Calculate the combined total for the tv consumption (`tvtot`) and compare it with the totals in Sweden and Denmark
+-   Calculate the combined total (nr. of persons watching 3 or more hours) for the tv consumption (`tvtot`) and compare it with the totals in Sweden and Denmark

 Exercise 2.B
 ------------